How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 -

-Replace with whatever you want to appear at the top of your portal in both places where it appears:
+Replace it with whatever you want to appear at the top of your Portal in both places where it appears.
+Do not rely on a particular line number, because line numbers can change when the starter files are updated:

-- Line 9: the browser tab title, inside the <title> tag
+- The browser-tab title, inside the <title> tag

 Files you do not need to edit: